Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 \begin{lemma} If $\rm{G} \in \mathbf{D}_{qc}(X)$ and $\F \in \mathbf{D}(\X)$, then the natural projection morphism

-is an isomorphism if $G$ is perfect. \end{lemma} \begin{proof} \cite[Lemma 4.3]{JH} \end{proof}
+is an isomorphism if $G$ is perfect. \end{lemma} \begin{proof} \cite[Lemma 4.3]{JH}. \end{proof}

 Now we come to the key input ingredient.
-Even though $\mathbf{R}c_{qc}$ is quite abstract and difficult to compute in practice, it turns out that the Almost Proper Mapping Theorem allows us to check that this functor sends $\mathbf{D}^-_{qc, acoh}(\X)$ to $\mathbf{D}^-_{qc, acoh}(X)$.
-That would give us a candidate for the algebraization.
+Although $\mathbf{R}c_{qc}$ is quite abstract and difficult to compute in practice, it turns out that the Almost Proper Mapping Theorem allows us to check that this functor sends $\mathbf{D}^-_{qc, acoh}(\X)$ to $\mathbf{D}^-_{qc, acoh}(X)$.
+This would give us a candidate for an algebraization.